 Similar Experiences

-In Greenwich, I went out for a walk and passed a lot that felt strange.
+In Greenwich, I went out for a walk and passed a wooded lot that felt strange.
 “There’s something going on there,” I thought.
-Looking at the lot, all I saw were trees and a parking lot with some construction equipment.
-A few months later, the Greenwich Police swept in an arrested a group that was stealing construction equipment and keeping it on the lot before selling it.
+Looking at the lot, all I saw were trees and a parking lot partially hidden by the trees.
+Some construction equipment was visible.
+A few months later, the Greenwich Police swept in and arrested a group that was stealing construction equipment and keeping it on the lot before selling it.

-I was in Greenwich because of the following experience.
-Back from Munich, I had to decide if I was going to stay in New York, and if so where I would work and live.
-I borrowed a car and I drove towards Bedford, New York, which is the nearest you can live to New York City and feel like you’re in the country.
+I was in Greenwich because of the following experience: back from Munich, I had to decide if I was going to stay in New York, and if so where I would work and live.
+I borrowed a car and drove towards Bedford, New York, which is the nearest you can live to New York City and feel like you’re in the country.

 “John Street,” I said to myself, “That’s my street.